locxter/setup-script/README.md

 - Everything needed is already preinstalled on modern Ubuntu versions.

-## How to install it
+## How to use it

 Simply execute the `setup.sh` script with root privileges via `sudo ./setup.sh` and you should be ready to go.
+On Ubuntu 21.04 Hirsute Hippo you additionally have to run the `fix-arduino-on-hirsute-hippo.sh` script with root privileges via `sudo ./fix-arduino-on-hirsute-hippo.sh` to get the Arduino IDE to work.